Walk 56: Thrapston Town Centre: The Star Spangled Banner

 The Infirmary was built in 1900 following the Local Government Board National Inspector reporting that the Thrapston Union should provide better nursing accommodation & more beds for the sick

-15. It’s now time to head back to the town centre &, at the mini roundabout turn right up the High Street.
-The building that’s now Barclays Bank is worth a closer look at…
+15. Head back towards the town centre &, at the mini roundabout turn right up the High Street.
+The building that was once Barclays Bank is worth a closer look…

 IMG_7350

-In 1783, George Eland had a drapers shop on the site now occupied by Barclays Bank.
+In 1783, George Eland had a drapers shop here.
 He combined his business with banking &, in 1812, became associated with the Stamford & Rutland Bank.
 A partnership was formed to carry on a banking business under the name of the Thrapston & Northamptonshire Bank.
 The proprietors were William Johnson, Stephen Eaton & George Eland.
 The first two were the original proprietors of the Stamford & Rutland Bank, but the day to day business of the Thrapston Bank was left to George Eland

 When George Eland died the remaining partners continued the business for 16 years, but in July 1888 found themselves in financial difficulties & accepted the offer of the Stamford Spalding & Boston Banking Co